Temporal bandwidth of consecutive polariton condensation

 We apply our theoretical model to unravel the intrinsic dynamics of the competition between spontaneous and stimulated polariton relaxation, and describe the experimental observations of the temporal dynamics of polariton emission in the presence of two consecutive pump-pulses.
-The experimentally observed real-space polariton emission is proportional to the k- and time-integrated occupancies of LPB modes, $I(P)=\sum_{|{\rm\textbf{k}}_i|<1} \int_0^\infty n_i(t)dt$, that are the solutions of Eqs.\ref{eq:1}.
-We consider the incident fluence to be proportional to the total amount of injected hot excitons; we pump more than an order of magnitude below the optical saturation of the absorption.
-Furthermore, the width of the pump pulses, $\sim200~\rm fs$, is smaller than any characteristic times of the system allowing us to avoid any potential truncation of non-trivial dynamics.
-Under these conditions, we numerically fit the time-delay scan, see black-solid line to Fig.\ref{fig:2}b; the set of parameters is described in Table 1 of the SI, section I. By varying the $\gamma_{\rm hot}$, $\gamma_i$, $G_i$ and $\gamma_{\rm therm}$ we conclude that the key parameter that defines the outer width of the time-delay scan is the lifetime of polaritons in the ground state, $\sim 300~\rm fs$, whereas the other rates mostly influence the threshold value, the temporal position of the amplification maxima, and the zero to infinite time-delay intensity contrast (see SI, section I, for numerical results \cite{SI_references}).
-Most importantly, above threshold, wherein the vibron-mediated energy relaxation becomes the dominant process, we observe that it is the k-dependence of lateral LPB losses that result in the non-monotonous structure of the time-delay scan by creating unequal occupation across the LPB modes.
-The latter leads to the preferential polariton amplification of the least leaky modes.

-The emission intensities at both zero- and large-time-delays ($>5$ ps) are trivial and entirely governed by a single pulse experiment and correspond to the values of $I(2\times P)$ and $2\times I(P)$ intensity levels of the normalized pump power dependence of Fig.\ref{fig:2}a.
-However, once the temporal separation between two consecutive pump pulses deviates from zero, the intensity of emission increases; see Fig.\ref{fig:2}b at $\sim\pm2~\rm ps$.
-This observation is in agreement with previous reports, wherein polariton amplification into a ``seeded" mode exceeded in relaxation efficiency spontaneously-driven polariton condensation \cite{Zasedatelev2019}.
-Consequently, seeding of a particular polariton mode results in enhanced draining of the exciton reservoir into this mode, in competition with all other modes, culminating in a narrowing of the polariton emission in reciprocal space towards the seeded mode.
+The experimentally observed real-space polariton emission is proportional to the k- and time-integrated occupancies of LPB modes, $I(P)=\sum_{{\rm\textbf{k}}_i} \int_0^\infty \gamma_i n_i(t)dt$, that are the solutions of Eqs.\ref{eq:2}.
+We overlap the experimental data, presented with red dots in Fig.\ref{fig:2}b, with the numerical, k-space-integrated results (dashed line) and note that the discrepancy between theory and experiment originates from the k-independent polariron dynamics assumed in the theoretical model.